anacarol84/Final-Project-Work/README.md

 The project is divided into three stages:

-# Stage 1: Data cleaning and preparation using Jupyter Notebook
-Stage 2: Data exploration and visualization (file 2_data_visualization) Stage 3: Predictive analysis with the Random Forest machine learning algorithm (file 3_predictive_analysis_rf) Each of the stages is described in a separate Jupyter Notebook(.ipynb file) and a derived pdf file.
+!Stage 1: Data cleaning and preparation using Jupyter Notebook Stage 2: Data exploration and visualization (file 2_data_visualization) Stage 3: Predictive analysis with the Random Forest machine learning algorithm (file 3_predictive_analysis_rf) Each of the stages is described in a separate Jupyter Notebook(.ipynb file) and a derived pdf file.